run-pineflow/pineflow/docs/index.rst

 ✅ **Data indexes**: Organize this data into structured representations optimized for efficient consumption by language models.

+✅ **Flows**: Automate the end-to-end processing of data—from ingestion to response generation—by chaining connectors, indexes, and models into customizable workflows.

 ✅ **Models**: Enable natural language interaction with your data.

 ✅ **Monitor and Evaluation**: Enable evaluation and monitoring of LLMs models.